 That’s it!
 Here is my final image processed with the above steps:

-And here is another image that was processed the same way, from my “Best of 2011” collection:
+And here is another image that was processed the same way:

 My next tutorial will be on resizing and optimizing images for Facebook.
 For those who use Lightroom, I will post a separate article on the best way to resize images in Lightroom.